furkankamer/itucsdb1932/docs/source/user/member1.rst

 New Users
 ---------

-In order to use this site, you must sign up to our application.
+To use this site, you must sign up for our application.
 If you are not signed in or signed up yet, you will probably see a page like this:

 .. figure:: ../img/first.png